-First up is this Volkswagen LT35 conversion, which clearly took its insides from a donor caravan (see my upcoming article on this topic).
+First up is this Volkswagen LT35 conversion, which clearly took its insides from a donor caravan.
 I like the interior layout (separate living and sleeping areas is near the top of my wishlist for my next van) and the base vehicle is a sound choice.
 The rooftop camper is a neat idea for kids, too.
 Given the size of the van, the fresh water capacity is a little on the mean side, and I would rather see gas bottles secured in a sealed cupboard.
 Still, these two minor criticisms would be easy to address and it’s a flexible and comfortable looking conversion.

 For a reminder of what us younger folk are missing out on, take a look at this 1983 Bedford CF280.
 They don’t make them like this anymore – although interior layouts haven’t changed much in the last quarter of a century.
 Lovers of miniature vehicles might be interested in this Suzuki camper – although this is quite an old van, new models are available.
 If you fancy one, look for either a Suzuki Rascal or a Daihatsu Hijet.
 High quality Romahome conversions exist, too, if you don’t want a DIY project.